The Children’s Book Project

 Ran Holst (Chair of Trustees)

-Ran worked in commercial production and advertising for almost twenty years, latterly head of production of two production companies with a raft of international film directors, clients and complex logistical delivery expectations.
-She is Governor and co-committee chair of her children’s outstanding primary in East London, whose profile closely matches those that the charity seeks to support.
+Ran worked in commercial production and advertising for almost twenty years, latterly she was head of production of 2 production companies with a raft of international film directors, clients and complex logistical delivery expectations.
+She is Governor and co-comittee chair of her children’s outstanding primary in East London, whose profile closely matches those that the charity seeks to support.

 Penny is the Founder Director of The BookBox Press and has had a long involvement in publishing and book art.
 She has been responsible for the organisation of collaborative book making projects for Corporate Social Responsibility events for international companies and local businesses and has worked as a photographic stylist for publishers, magazines and commercial clients.
 She was a Managing Art Editor at Oxford University Press where she commissioned picture research, photography and illustration.